Bunei

-Bunei (武寧) was King of Chūzan.
+Bunei (武寧) was King of Chūzan from 1398 to 1406.
 He was the second and last ruler of the Satto dynasty.

 Biography

 Bunei inherited the throne upon the death of his father, King Satto.
 His reign saw the continuation of many of the previous trends and developments; in particular, Bunei sought to continue to develop commercial ties between Ryūkyū and China.
 A special headquarters was built in Naha for Chinese envoys and similar missions, and a trading center was established nearby.
 In addition, the royal annals began to be compiled; the Rekidai Hoan (Treasury of Royal Succession) was first compiled in 1403.

 This period saw a great proliferation of trade and cultural interaction between the three Okinawan polities and other states in the region; sources seem to indicate, however, that only Chūzan successfully established relations with the Ashikaga shogunate of Japan in this period.
 An embassy was sent to Siam in 1409, and relations with kingdoms in Java and Sumatra remained strong, having been established some time earlier by traders.
 All three kings of Okinawan, Chūzan, Sanhoku, and Sannan, sent emissaries to Korea in 1397, likely separately, and established strong friendly relations with the newly formed Joseon dynasty.
 From Korea, Chūzan saw a great influx of Buddhist ideas and objects, and it is believed that Shintō first entered Okinawa in a significant way at this time as well, from Japan.